What Does Workers’ Compensation Cover after a Work-Related Back Injury?

 Why Choose Progressive Spine & Orthopedics?

 Dr. Rovner at Progressive Spine & Orthopedics has a simple guiding philosophy: Every patient is treated as an individual with compassion and respect.
 He delivers the highest level of personalized care in treatments custom-tailored to the individual patient’s condition.
 He is a certified spine and orthopaedic surgeon known for his progressive, patient-centered approach to resolving chronic back pain and spinal conditions.
-He has a special pride in being one of the best workers comp spine surgeons New Jersey has to offer.

 BLS: Back injuries prominent in work-related musculoskeletal disorder cases in 2016